kien/ctrlp.vim/readme.md

 e.g. `abc:45` to open the file matched the pattern and jump to line 45.
 * Submit two dots `..` as the input string to go backward the directory tree by 1 level.

-_Screenshot: filename only mode with the match window focused._
-![ctrlp filename mode, match window focused][2]

 ## Basic Options
 * Change the mapping to invoke CtrlP: